deepset-ai/haystack/docs/_src/api/api/generator.md

 the examples you provide.
 If not supplied, the default from OpenAPI docs is used:
 "In 2017, U.S. life expectancy was 78.6 years."
-- `examples`: List of (question, answer) pairs that will help steer the model towards the tone and answer format you'd like.
+- `examples`: List of (question, answer) pairs that helps steer the model towards the tone and answer format you'd like.
 We recommend adding 2 to 3 examples.
 If not supplied, the default from OpenAPI docs is used:
 [["What is human life expectancy in the United States?", "78 years."]]
-- `stop_words`: Up to 4 sequences where the API will stop generating further tokens.
-The returned text will not contain the stop sequence.
+- `stop_words`: Up to 4 sequences where the API stops generating further tokens.
+The returned text does not contain the stop sequence.
-If not supplied, the default from OpenAPI docs is used: ["\n", "<|endoftext|>"]
+If you don't provide it, the default from OpenAPI docs is used: ["\n", "<|endoftext|>"]

 <a id="openai.OpenAIAnswerGenerator.predict"></a>